investmentblockchain/IBP-Core/src/test/README.md

 explaining how the boost unit test framework works:
 [http://www.alittlemadness.com/2009/03/31/c-unit-testing-with-boosttest/](http://www.alittlemadness.com/2009/03/31/c-unit-testing-with-boosttest/).

-test_icpro has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_ibp has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_icpro --log_level=all --run_test=getarg_tests
+    test_ibp --log_level=all --run_test=getarg_tests

-... or to run just the doubleicpro test:
+... or to run just the doubleibp test:

-    test_icpro --run_test=getarg_tests/doubleicpro
+    test_ibp --run_test=getarg_tests/doubleibp

-Run  test_icpro --help   for the full list.
+Run  test_ibp --help   for the full list.